 Financial assets that are potentially subject to concentrations of credit risk and failures by counterparties to discharge their obligations in full or in a timely manner.
-These arise principally from cash balances with banks, cash equivalents, receivables and other financial assets.
+These arise principally from cash balances with banks and other receivables.
 The maximum exposure to credit risk is the total of the fair value of the financial assets at the end of the reporting year.
-Credit risk on cash balances with banks and any other financial instruments is limited because the counter-parties are entities with acceptable credit ratings.
+Credit risk on cash balances with banks and any other financial instruments is limited because the counterparties are entities with acceptable credit ratings.